 - Crisp corn tortillas

-- Place the chilies in a saucepan, cover with the water and bring to a boil; reduce heat and simmer for 5 minutes; cover, turn off the heat and allow to sit for 30 minutes.
+- Place the chilies in a saucepan, cover with water.
+Bring to a boil; reduce heat and simmer for 5 minutes; cover, turn off the heat and allow to sit for 30 minutes.
 After at least 30 minutes, drain the chilies, reserving the liquid.
 Place in a blender along with the garlic, salt, oregano, cumin and cloves along with a small amount of the cooking liquid; blend until smooth. (if you don't have a very powerful blender that makes a smooth paste, pass through a food mill using a medium grade disk, or a sieve to remove skins.)
 You should now have a very smooth and rich chili sauce.
 Set – aside.

 - Preheat the oven to 325°FIn a large Dutch oven over medium heat, heat the oil.
 Season the meat well with salt and pepper, and then add to the pot all at once, you don’t want to brown the meat, you just want to take the red off it and allow it to release its juices.
 Just stir the meat, (it will look gray, not brown); once the meat has been cooked and is simmering in its own juices, add the optional flour, if using.
-Cook stirring for a minute or two or until the flour starts to thicken the juices, then add the chili sauce and the reserved liquid from steeping the chilies.
+Cook stirring for a minute or two or until the flour starts to thicken the juices, then add the reserved chili sauce and the liquid from steeping the chilies.
 Stir in the cocoa powder.
 If the meat is not covered, add a little water or beef broth to cover completely.
-Bring to a simmer, then cover tightly and place in the oven.
+Bring tthechili o a simmer, then cover tightly and place in the oven.
 Allow to cook 2 ½ to 3 hours, or until the meat is extremely tender.
 Using care (and mitts) remove from the oven, taste and adjust seasonings with salt, chili powder, and additional chocolate, oregano or cumin, and cayenne pepper as desired.

 - You can eat a bowl of this, topped with some chopped onion and cheese (cheddar or cotija); serve some corn or flour tortillas alongside.
 Or continue on and make tostadas.

 - To make the Tostada Brush the tortillas on both sides with oil and bake on a cookie sheet in a 350°F oven for about 10 – 15 minutes or until crispy, turn a couple of times.
 Or fry in a small amount of oil until crisp, turning often and keeping them flat.